jssql1234/docs-sqlacc/docs/integration/pos/membership.md

     ![14](../../../static/img/integration/pos/membership/check-member-history.png)

-2. All point gained / redeemed will be display, you can preview / print
+2. All point gained/redeemed will be display, you can preview/print

     ![15](../../../static/img/integration/pos/membership/check-member-history1.png)